Consistent End-to-End Estimation for Counterfactual Fairness

 \textbf{Overview:} Here, we introduce our proposed method called \emph{\methodlong} (\methodshort).
 An overview of our method is in Fig.~\ref{fig:overview}. \methodshort proceeds in two steps: \textbf{Step~1}~uses a significantly modified GAN to learn the counterfactual distribution of the mediator. \textbf{Step~2}~uses the generated counterfactual mediators from the first step together with our \emph{counterfactual mediator regularization} to enforce counterfactual fairness.
 The pseudocode is in Appendix~\ref{app:pseudcode}.

-\emph{Why do we need counterfactuals of the mediator?} Different from existing methods for causal effect estimation \citep{bica2020, Yoon.2018}, we are \emph{not} interested in obtaining counterfactuals of the target $Y$.
-Instead, we are interested in counterfactuals for the {mediator} $M$, which captures the entire influence of the sensitive attribute and its descendants on the target.
-Thus, by training the prediction model with our \emph{counterfactual mediator regularization}, we remove the information from the sensitive attribute to ensure fairness while keeping the rest useful information of data to maintain high prediction performance.

-\emph{What is the advantage of using a GAN in our method?} The GAN in our method enables us to directly learn transformations of factual mediators to counterfactuals without the need for fitting an explicit probabilistic model, such as variational autoencoders (VAEs) or normalizing flows (NFs).
-As a result, we eliminate the need for the abduction-action-prediction procedure \citep{pearlCausalInferenceStatistics2009} that is common in the baselines for inferring latent variables, which can be very challenging for high-dimensional data.
+\emph{Why do we need counterfactuals of the mediator?} Different from existing methods for causal effect estimation \cite{bica2020, Yoon.2018}, we are \emph{not} interested in obtaining counterfactuals of the target $Y$ ($\mathrel{\widehat{=}}$ ladder 2 in Pearl's causality ladder).
+Instead, we are interested in counterfactuals for the {mediator} $M$, which captures the entire influence of the sensitive attribute and its descendants on the target ($\mathrel{\widehat{=}}$ ladder 3).
+Thus, by training the prediction model with our \emph{counterfactual mediator regularization}, we remove the information from the sensitive attribute to ensure fairness while keeping the rest useful information of data to maintain high prediction performance. \emph{What is the advantage of using a GAN in our method?} The GAN in our method enables us to directly learn transformations of factual mediators to counterfactuals without the intermediate step of inferring latent variables.
+As a result, we eliminate the need for the abduction-action-prediction procedure \cite{pearlCausalInferenceStatistics2009} and avoid the complexities and potential inaccuracies of inferring and then using latent variables for prediction.